Economic contribution report 2026

-How BHP contributes economically to the regions and communities where it operates.
+How BHP contributes to the economies of the countries, regions and communities where we operate.

 Reports and case studies